shubhampwr886/Docker_PHP7.2_-_NGINX_MYSQL/README.md

 # simple_app
-simple php app build using docker-compose file
+A simple and very basic  php app build using docker-compose file with indivisual containers.